 The Board has approved the matters specifically reserved for consideration by the Board.
-The Board determines the responsibilities and authority of its committees, Board subcommittees, individual Directors and the level of authorities delegated to the management of the business.
-The Audit Committee, Nomination Committee and Remuneration Committee have terms of reference approved by the Board that can be found on the Company's website, www. bloomsbury-ir.co.uk.
+The Board determines the responsibilities and authority of its committees, individual Directors and the level of authorities delegated to management.
+The Audit Committee, Nomination Committee and Remuneration Committee have terms of reference approved by the Board that can be found on the Company's website, www.bloomsbury-ir.co.uk.